 For something a little cheaper and a little gayer, though The Legian is a so-called "gay-friendly" hotel,

-A particular favourite is Bali Mystique, airy bungalows, a pleasant beachside location - very
+there are several good alternatives.
+A particular favourite is Bali Mystique, with it's airy bungalows and pleasant beachside location.

-close to The Legian - ensure it's always busy, as does the fact it's very
+It's close to The Legian which ensures it's always busy, as does the fact that it's very

 reasonably priced for what is fast becoming Bali's most fashionable little corner.